espocrm/documentation/docs/user-guide/reports.md

 ### Access

-By checking *Apply ACL* the report result will not include records that the current user don't have access to.
+By checking *Apply ACL* the report result will not include records that the current user doesn't have access to.

 If a regular user does not have edit access to the *Apply ACL* field (via role field level securiry), all reports they create will get *Apply ACL* automatically checked (as of v2.13.5).